The Power of PR Storytelling

 Apple

-Technology brand Apple has storytelling down to a fine art.
-The late co-founder, Steve jobs was arguably the world’s greatest business storyteller.
+The late co-founder, Steve Jobs was arguably the world’s greatest business storyteller.
 He transformed every product launch and keynote speech into a theatrical production, complete with sets, props, and music.
 His stories worked people into a frenzy, to the point where fans would camp overnight to get their hands on the latest product, and journalists would work through the night to be the first to publish a review.

 As well as their awesome product launches, Apple uses PR storytelling to great effect in their marketing campaigns.
 Take ‘Détour’ for example.
-The charming, 11-minute film by Oscar-winning director Michel Gondry, follows the adventures of a child’s tricycle that becomes separated from its young owner.
+The charming, 11-minute film by Oscar-winning director Michel Gondry follows the adventures of a child’s tricycle that becomes separated from its young owner.

 If you can tell a brilliant story while showing off the unique benefits of your product or service, you’re on to a winner.